justintadlock/widgets-reloaded/readme.txt

 I have a few ideas, but feel free to share your own.
 If there are other widgets you'd like to see in this plugin, let me know.
 I probably won't add every widget idea, but I'm more than willing to consider each one carefully.

 Also, remember that this plugin is meant to overwrite the default WordPress widgets.
 If you'd like to see a new widget that's not in WordPress, it probably won't get added to this plugin.
 However, I might be willing to code a new plugin just for that widget.
 I love WordPress widgets and am always interested in creating new, fun stuff.

-### User "jwhittaker99" says this plugin breaks the Links Manager.
-Is this true?

-No, absolutely not.
-In fact, it's quite impossible for this to happen as a result of using this plugin.
-Please use this plugin with no fear of losing your links.
-You can also leave a good review of the plugin to help offset *jwhittaker99's* [bad review](http://wordpress.org/support/topic/incompatible-with-link-manager) claiming this.

 == Screenshots ==